asayem172153/Heart-disease-Classify/README.md

 apply a range of machine learning methods, most notably classifier models (Logistic Regression, SVM, KNN, XgBoost, AdaBoost, Decision Tree, Random Forest, ANN etc.).
-You should treat the variable "HeartDisease" as a binary ("Yes" - respondent had heart disease; "No"
-- respondent had no heart disease).
+You should treat the variable "HeartDisease" as a binary ("Yes", respondent had heart disease; "No", respondent had no heart disease).
 But note that classes are not balanced, So the classic model application approach is not advisable.
 Fixing the weights/undersampling should yield significantly betters results.
 Based on the dataset, Can you indicate which variables have a